Does Pre-Workout Expire?

 It looks Off

-Finally, if the supplement is clumpy, dull, mouldy, or just doesn’t look great, this could be another sign that your pre-workout supplement is bad.
+Finally, if the supplement is clumpy, dull, moldy, or just doesn’t look great, this could be another sign that your pre-workout supplement is bad.

 Final Thoughts: